Overview

 """

-- The docstring provides a clear description of what the function does, the parameters it accepts, and what it returns.
-This is a good practice for code documentation, making it easier for others (or yourself in the future) to understand the function's purpose.
+- The docstring provides a clear explanation of the function's purpose, its parameters, and its return value.
+This is a good practice for code documentation, making it easier for others (or yourself in the future) to understand the function's intent.

 %